 Atrial septal defects typically develop during early fetal development and are likely caused by a variety of factors including genetics, use of alcohol, street drugs or conditions such as diabetes or lupus.

 People with other genetic abnormalities or defects are at higher risk for developing an atrial septal defect.
 For example, people with Down syndrome are at higher risk for having an atrial septal defect.
 In fact, approximately half of all Down syndrome patients have some type of septal defect.

 Conditions that may occur during pregnancy that may increase your risk of a having a child with an atrial septal defect include:

 - Diabetes — you have (or had) diabetes while pregnant, you could have a baby with a heart defect.

 - Obesity — patients who are obese may be at higher risk for having a baby with a birth defect.

 - Fetal alcohol syndrome — approximately 25% of patients born with fetal alcohol syndrome have an atrial septal defect or ventricular septal defect.

 - Rubella infection — if you had rubella during the first few months of pregnancy, your child is at higher risk for developing a heart defect.

-- Sex — women are more likely to develop an atrial septal defect.
+- Gender — women are more likely to develop an atrial septal defect.